-If your business is considering sponsoring an overseas national on a TSS (subclass 482) or an Employer Nominated (subclass 186) visa their occupation will need to be on the Short Term or Medium and Long Term Occupation List.
+If your organisation is considering sponsoring an overseas national on a TSS (subclass 482) or an Employer Nominated (subclass 186) visa their occupation will need to be on one of the Department of Home Affairs Skilled Occupation Lists (SOL).

-In some cases, if the occupation is not in the list businesses can make an application to the Australian government for a labour agreement.
+In some cases, if the occupation is not in the list, organisations can make an application to the Australian government for a Labour Agreement.

-This is an agreement between an individual business and the Australian government and is assessed on a case by case basis by the Department
+This is an agreement between an individual organisation and the Australian government and is assessed on a case by case basis by the Department.

 When the Department identifies an ongoing labour shortage in a particular industry the Department can implement what is known as an ‘Industry Labour Agreement’ that businesses can apply for.

-A DAMA allows specified areas experiencing skill shortages to recruit international workers.
-State and Territory governments and planning commissions are the entities that apply for this agreement to enable skilled migrants to apply under.
+Designated Area Migration Agreement’s (DAMA) allows specified areas experiencing skill shortages to recruit international workers.
+State and Territory governments and Planning Commissions are the entities that apply for this agreement to enable skilled migrants to apply under.

 This is a new category that was implemented by the Government and has now been made permanent.
 It enables businesses to sponsor workers for very niche and highly skilled positions.

-If a company is requiring a skill set only held by overseas national’s for a large number of people a Labour Agreement can facilitate this process.
+If a company is requiring a skill set only held by overseas workers, for an occupation that is not on a suitable occupation list a Labour Agreement can facilitate this process.

-Alternatively, if an industry has identified a shortage or gap in the local skilled labour market, a large scale number of offshore national’s may be required to assist the business.
+Alternatively, if an industry has identified a shortage or gap in the local skilled labour market, a large scale number of overseas workers may be required to assist the business.